ivan-kadyka/Dino.Runner/README.md

         public TimeSpan Duration { get; }

         /// <summary>
-        /// Initializes a new instance of the CharacterStateOptions class with specified effect type and duration.
+        /// Initializes a new instance of the EffectOptions class with specified effect type and duration.
         /// </summary>
-        /// <param name="type">The type of character state.</param>
+        /// <param name="type">The type of character effect.</param>
-        /// <param name="duration">The duration of the state.</param>
+        /// <param name="duration">The duration of the effect.</param>
-        public EffectStartOptions(CharacterEffect type, TimeSpan duration)
+        public EffectOptions(CharacterEffect type, TimeSpan duration)
         {
             Type = type;
             Duration = duration;